“Our son was cognitively disabled; I was now spiritually crippled.

 ~ Unbroken Faith: Spiritual Recovery for the Special-Needs Parent, p.40

-Unbroken Faith identifies the fear, guilt, and inadequacy all parents of children with special needs experience.
+Unbroken Faith identifies the fear, guilt, and inadequacy all parents of children with disabilities experience.
 Rather than apply pat answers to deep wounds, Unbroken Faith tackles, head-on, the core struggles and conflicted emotions all special needs parents stumble over.
 It courageously articulates the deep-seated, unspoken doubts and fears families may have, but are afraid to voice:

 “Why my child?
 Why us?
 This is not the way it’s supposed to be!”